svilme

 • Relaxing all edges once is equivalent to calculating the shortest distance from the starting point to nodes connected by one edge from the starting point.

-If at most k cities are to be passed through, then there are k + 1 edges connecting the nodes.
+If at most k cities are to be passed through, then k + 1 edges are connected to the nodes.
 This means we need to find the shortest distance from the starting point to the endpoint while passing through at most k + 1 edges.
-Relaxing all edges k + 1 times will suffice.
+We can relax all edges k + 1 times.

 import java.util.*;